Tracy Beaker Returns: Development and production

 In March 2009, the BBC announced the new 13-part series under the working title Beaker's Back!.
 The series was filmed in the old La Sagesse School in Jesmond, Newcastle upon Tyne in the summer of 2009, and directed by Neasa Hardiman, Craig Lines and Michael Davies.

 In February 2010, it was announced that Tracy Beaker Returns would be renewed for a second series to air in 2011.
 Filming took place throughout summer and autumn of 2010 and premiered on 7 January 2011.

 On 6 April 2010, it was announced that Classic Media's UK division (formerly known as Entertainment Rights) had picked up worldwide distribution rights to the series, with the exception of UK television rights which were retained by the BBC.

 It was announced on 12 March 2011 that a third series has been commissioned to be filmed entirely in the North East.
 The third series later premiered on 6 January 2012.

-A spin-off series was commissioned by the CBBC, titled The Dumping Ground.
-It started airing on 4 January 2013.
+A fourth series of Tracy Beaker Returns was supposed to be released in 2013 but, owing to Dani Harmer's decision not to return as Tracy, it was instead scrapped and reworked into The Dumping Ground, which was commissioned by CBBC in 2012, filmed over the summer of that year, and took the January 2013 release date, beginning on 4 January.